Basement conversions: 11 questions you need to ask if you’re planning on digging down

 “It is easy to fall into the trap of cutting corners as costs mount, but – ‘digger beware’ – that slightly lower ceiling height or the quick and easy drainage solution can come back to bite you.”

 Here is our round-up of everything you need to know when considering a basement conversion.

 1. Is it worth it?

-“Basement extensions have become the norm in London as an answer to the capital’s building space shortage,” says Ewan Stoddart, Head of Architecture, Rural, Energy & Projects Division at Savills.
+“Basement extensions have become the norm in London as an answer to the capital’s building space shortage,” says Ewan Stoddart, owner of EDWS Architects.

 Not if you are simply converting a cellar into living space.
 If you need to excavate the floor to provide more headroom, you may need planning permission.
 James Davies adds: “Ceiling height is crucial to optimise subterranean space, ensuring the proportions of the room feel normal.”

 If your house is listed, or is in a conservation area, you will need permission and in every case you need to comply with building regulations.
 James Davies explains: “Planning here in Fulham, given the number of basement digs being done at any one time, doesn’t appear to be too taxing as long as you aren’t pushing the envelope too far from what ‘the norm’ is for the area.”

 If the work will affect a party wall in any way, you must inform your neighbours and any leaseholders of adjoining properties.
 Seek advice if you are unsure, especially in London, where some neighbours have taken legal action to prevent further excavation of their streets.